Table of Contents Search for printer HOME

 <=Public opinion

 Now that theoretical ideas and the general trend of opinion alike made it easier for climate scientists to envision sharp change, they were increasingly able to notice it in their data.
-Broecker in particular, looking at deep-sea cores, in 1966 pointed to an "abrupt transition between two stable modes of operation of the ocean-atmosphere system," especially a "sharp unidirectional change" around 11,000 years ago.(23) It proved possible to build simple fluid-flow models that showed how a switch in the pattern of ocean currents could promote such a change.
+Broecker in particular, looking at deep-sea cores, in 1966 pointed to an "abrupt transition between two stable modes of operation of the ocean-atmosphere system," especially a "sharp unidirectional change" around 11,000 years ago.(23) It proved possible to build simple fluid-flow models that showed how the pattern of ocean currents could switch.
 Improved deep-sea records, going back hundreds of millennia, brought additional information.
 By comparing the irregular curves from a number of cores, Broecker noticed that the general pattern of glacial cycles was not a simple symmetric wave.
 It looked more like a sawtooth where "gradual glacial buildups over periods averaging 90,000 years in length are terminated by deglaciations completed in less than one tenth this time."(24)

 <=The oceans